Dreams of the Deep

 He moved through the aft sections.
 The community was working.
 Nobody idle, nobody waiting.
 A man patching a cable run.
 Two women reorganizing supply storage to clear corridor space.
 A teenager hauling water containers to the compartments where families had compressed.
 Koss had set the work up and the people were doing it with the competence of a community that had been solving its own problems since before the rescue network knew they existed.

 He treated people.
 Checked vitals, read the diagnostic, cross-referenced Mirin’s profiles, adjusted dosages, moved on.
 A woman with elevated blood pressure, standard for the stress, treated and cleared.
-A boy with a bruised rib who didn’t want to sit still, treated and cleared.
+A man whose headache turned out to be dehydration because he’d been working the cable runs for ten hours and forgotten to drink.

 A teenager next, sixteen maybe.
 She’d taken a laceration helping move equipment when the forward ring blew.
 Mirin had sealed the cut, but the girl was scared.
 Elevated heart rate, shallow breathing, wide pupils.
 She looked like a sixteen-year-old whose home was falling apart, which she was.
 He almost moved on.
 Then he ran the diagnostic anyway, because he was here and the diagnostic was in his hand and you checked.